 The SSA will subtract a variety of fees before calculating the workers’ compensation offset in your case.
 Those fees include legal fees, past and future medical benefits, as well as other costs and fees.
 Your workers’ comp attorney in Florida will send the appropriate documentation to the SSA to make sure that the federal agency considers these costs before calculating the offset.

-If you want to know whether or not your workers’ compensation benefits are taxable in Florida, contact our knowledgeable and accomplished attorneys at Scott J. Sternberg & Associates, P.A.
+If you want to know whether or not your workers’ compensation benefits are taxable in Florida, contact our knowledgeable and accomplished attorneys at Sternberg / Forsythe, P.A.
 Schedule a case evaluation by calling at (561) 529-9569.